t-karasova/java-retail/samples/interactive-tutorials/src/main/java/search/tutorials/search_simple_query.md

 1. You should see the following error message:

     ```terminal
-    google.api_core.exceptions.InvalidArgument: 400 Field "visitorId" is a required field, but no value is found.
+    google.api_core.exceptions.InvalidArgument: 400 Field "visitor_id" is a required field, but no value is found.
     ```

 ## Congratulations